 An inquiry into the natural world and its laws; the interaction between the natural world (physical and biological) and human societies; how humans use their understanding of scientific principles; the impact of scientific and technological advances on society and on the environment.

 An inquiry into the interconnectedness of human-made systems and communities; the structure and function of organizations; societal decision-making; economic activities and their impact on humankind and the environment.

 An inquiry into rights and responsibilities in the struggle to share finite resources with other people and with other living things; communities and the relationships within and between them; access to equal opportunities; peace and conflict resolution.

 Rather than being seen as distinct and unrelated, subjects are woven together through the exploration of a central idea that connects back to one of the above themes.
 Therefore, specific subject understandings, skills and attitudes are taught in a context that is relevant and significant for students.
 The themes themselves are issues that have meaning for, and are important to, all of us, as humans and this global significance creates a “transdisciplinary” framework that encourages and allows students to “step up” beyond the confines of learning within subject areas.

 Since these ideas are related to the world beyond the school, students see the relevance of the content and connect with it in ways that are engaging and challenging.
 Teachers have a responsibility to design learning experiences that ensure that students are engaged and challenged at all levels.

 Every transdisciplinary theme is explored and re-explored in units of inquiry at each year level, usually through a different angle or “lens”.
 Each unit of inquiry is taught for approximately six weeks and ends in an evaluation week when students and teachers reflect together on the unit outcomes as well as any actions (whether already taken or about to be) that result from the learning.

-All of the year level units of inquiry collectively form the school’s “Programme of Inquiry” (or PoI for short).
+All of the year level units of inquiry collectively form the school’s “Programme of Inquiry”.